 Hail size is commonly estimated by comparing the size of the hailstone to a known object that ranges from the size of a pea (1/4 inch in diameter) up to the size of a grapefruit (4 1/2 inches in diameter).
 However, within their 1-34 Data Sheet, FM Global, one of the world’s largest property insurers, classifies hail into three sizes: Moderate, Severe, and Very Severe Hail.

-- FM Global Moderate Hail - Less than 1.75 in, which is about the size of a quarter.
+- FM Global Moderate Hail - Less than 1.75 in, which is about the size of a golf ball.

-- FM Global Severe Hail - Greater than or equal to 1.75 in, which is about the size of a golf ball.
+- FM Global Severe Hail - Greater than or equal to 1.75 in and less than 2 in, which is about the size of a cue ball.

-- FM Global Very Severe Hail - Greater than or equal to 2 in, which is about the size of a cue ball.
+- FM Global Very Severe Hail - Greater than or equal to 2 in, which is about the size of a softball.

 Typically, the phenomenon of hail occurs from May to September.
 According to FM Approvals, hailstorms increase during the summer when warmer temperatures lead to atmospheric instability and thunderstorms—most often in the mid-latitudes.